Rudxain/blog/proposal/VN-TM.md

 To reduce the frequency of read-write syscalls, we'll use an **overlapping chunk** system, unlike MC's non-overlapping chunk.
 This allows us to have a **load-distance of 1**, since 1 big overlapping-chunk is equivalent to multiple small non-overlapping-chunks.
 In this system, we update the load-zone only when the TM-head reaches a 64b-word at either end of the loaded-chunk.
 Since the head always "spawns" at the center of the load-zone, we can treat this zone as a **1D circle,** where the default distance from head to end is the *"load-radius"*.
 I've realized that, in a 1D context, **Pi=1**, because the *diameter is the circumference* ([oh wait it's 4](https://math.stackexchange.com/a/518830)).

 The tape will have something similar to Minecraft JE "spawn chunks", because ST must always be loaded, for obvious performance reasons.

+## FAQ
+> Why only bases 2 or 3?

+Because (in the context of computer science) there's nothing especial about higher radices.
+Unless we replace the linear tape by a **2D grid**, in which case a quaternary and quinary TMs would benefit from more degrees of freedom (4 directions, 1 opcode to do nothing).

+[BCT](https://en.wikipedia.org/wiki/Ternary_numeral_system#Binary-coded_ternary) already complicates the implementation, so adding [BCQ](https://rudxain.github.io/RX-wiki/wiki/Base-Coded_Radix) would be too much to maintain (let alone arbitrary bases)